 ISO 14009 - Guidelines for incorporating redesign of products and components to improve material circulation

-Approved in September 2017 this standard development work is due to be completed in late 2020
+Approved in September 2017 this standard development work was completed in December 2020.

 Why is this standard relevant?

 One of the major challenges that we all face in achieving sustainable development is the efficient use of resources and reuse of the resources many times without diminishing their value, usability, etc.

 Concerns over material circulation of products and components continue to grow globally, and government policies are being developed accordingly.
 The widely-held perception is that strategy / planning for material circulation of products and components should precede the design and development of products and components.

 The UN adopted 17 sustainable development goals (SDGs) in 2015 and set specific targets for each of them to be achieved over the next 15 years.
 SDGs 9 (Build resilient infrastructure, promote sustainable industrialization and foster innovation) and SDGs 12(Ensure sustainable consumption and production patterns) are directly related to managing natural resources.
 Considering that products are largely composed of natural resources, material circulation of products plays an important role in the sustainable use of resources.